 Mr. Damle joined Latham after serving as General Counsel and Associate Register of Copyrights at the US Copyright Office.
 In this role, he was responsible for the agency’s litigation, regulatory, and other legal work.
 In this role, he led the Copyright Office’s in-depth study and report to Congress addressing the copyright implications of the use of software in consumer products.

-Previously, Mr. Damle served as an appellate attorney for the Civil Division of the Department of Justice (DOJ).
+Previously, Mr. Damle served as a litigator in the Civil Division of the Department of Justice (DOJ).
 In his role at the DOJ, he appeared as lead counsel in more than 40 appeals, focusing on intellectual property, administrative law, and constitutional matters.
-He was responsible for the defense of rate-setting determinations of the CRB in the US Court of Appeals for the D.C.
-Circuit.
-He also wrote briefs in a number of high-profile Supreme Court cases, including Cable News Network v.
-CSC Holdings, addressing alleged copyright infringement by remote DVR services, and Ashcroft v.
-Iqbal, addressing pleading standards.
-Mr. Damle also served as senior counsel in the Consumer Financial Protection Bureau.

 - Advisor, American Law Institute, Restatement of the Law, Copyright

 - Panelist, “Google v.
 Oracle,” American University, October 2020

 - Panelist, “Copyright in the Supreme Court,” Copyright Society of the USA, February 2020

 Mr. Damle's experience includes representing:

 - A multinational technology company in software copyright infringement and Digital Millennium Copyright Act litigation against a company that sells virtual web-based versions of iOS